 It was on the road to Modesto (It’s a highly scenic road by the way) that I discovered I was on a highway that wasn’t too far away from a place called Sequoia National Park.

-Further research led me to discover (what many probably do) that the Redwoods and Sequoias are 2 totally different places, each with their own giant trees and completely different locations as you can see on the map to the right:
+Further research led me to discover (what many probably do) that the Redwoods and Sequoias are 2 totally different places, each with their own giant trees and in completely different locations of California state as you can see on the map to the right:

-Seeing as how both places were on my path, I decided to make a side stop at Sequoia on the way, while headed towards Modesto.
+Seeing as how both places were on my trip’s path, I decided to make a side stop at Sequoia on the way, while headed towards Modesto.

-Sadly upon entering the ranger entrance, I was notified that the park was closed due to a winter storm and other previous storms that filled up the roads with too much snow and that I needed to buy tire chains to get anywhere, which would make no sense since the roads were too snowed in as it was, within the park to even make it close enough to see a single giant tree there.
+Sadly upon entering the ranger entrance, I was notified that the park was closed due to a winter storm and other previous storms that filled up the roads with too much snow and that I needed to buy tire chains to get anywhere, which would make no sense since the roads were too snowed in as it was, within the park to even make it close enough to see a single giant tree there (called Sequoias obviously).

 I had to turn back, head to Modesto, but vowed to stop at the other place, the Redwoods and a few days later, I kept to that promise.
 All of the photos in this article from the Redwoods are of me and thankfully the weather there is always good enough to visit.

-While I missed Sequoia, visiting the Redwoods really made up for it and I am still set on seeing the other park, the next chance I get.
+While I missed Sequoia, visiting the Redwoods really made up for it and I am still set on seeing the other park the next chance I get.
 Now with all of this being said, let me finally give you my thoughts on whether you should visit the Redwoods or Sequoia National Park and again, this is all considering you can only visit one park:

 5 reasons to see Sequoia National Park over The Redwoods: